-- Add the egg and vanilla essence and blitz until the mixture forms a soft dough around the blades of the food processor.
+Add the egg and vanilla extract and blitz until the mixture forms a soft dough around the blades of the food processor.

 - Flatten out the dough, wrap in cling wrap and place in the fridge for at least 30 minutes.

 - You can make the grey stuff filling while you wait.